 Selinsgrove Hall - First Floor

-6. What is Susquehanna's policy against sexual harassment?
+6. What is Susquehanna's policy on sexual misconduct and gender based violence?

 Title IX investigations determine whether an individual has violated university policy, and if so, what disciplinary actions and remedial measures are appropriate.
 Colleges and universities are required to use the "preponderance of the evidence" standard (where more than 50 percent of evidence supports the finding) to determine whether there has been a violation.